19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Form.md

 | Range    | Self                                                                         |
 | Domains  | [Life](../../Spell%20Domains/Life.md), [Fire](../../Spell%20Domains/Fire.md) |

-This spell can only be learned from an archpriest of a [Deity](../../../Deities.md).
-If you do not worship the [Deity](../../../Deities.md), casting this spell will anger them greatly.
+This spell can only be learned from a [Deity](../../../Deities.md) directly, it is lost to time.

-You take on a divine form of the Deity's choosing for the duration.
+You take on a divine form evoking the visage of a [Deity](../../../Deities.md) for the duration.

 You can fly a distance equal to your normal [Movement](../../../../Game%20Procedures/Combat/Movement.md), all your [Attacks](../../../../Game%20Procedures/Combat/Attack.md) deal [Pure](../../../../Game%20Procedures/Combat/Damage%20Types/Pure.md) damage, and you gain a +4 bonus to all [Attack](../../../../Game%20Procedures/Combat/Attack.md) **and** damage rolls.